Tuplanolla/sitc/README.md

 ## Schedule

-This project is in active development and is supposed to be finished by 2013-04-01, but is most likely finished by 2013-06-01.
+This project is in active development and was supposed to be finished by 2013-04-01, but is most likely finished by 2013-06-01.

 ## Motivation

 When I played more guitar, I always forgot how to change tunings sensibly, which ruined many recordings, sometimes broke strings and once even collapsed a bridge (of the guitar kind).
 This program aims to solve such problems.

+## License

+SITC is licensed under
+ the Creative Commons attribution-noncommercial-sharealike license.
+Copies and derivative works are permitted as long as all the original authors are attributed and a compatible license is used.

+The note and clef graphics are based on Denelson83's work on Wikimedia Commons.

 ## Installation